igrishaev/jsam/README.md

 and thus is so slow.

 The chart below renders my measures of reading a 100MB Json file.
 Then the data read from this file were dumped into a string.
-It's pretty clear that Json is not the best nor the worst one in this competition.
+It's pretty clear that Jsam is not the best nor the worst one in this competition.
 I'll keep the question of performance for further work.